 “Grow up, asshole.”

-Jack walked in, so we stopped fighting.
+Jack walked in.
+We stopped fighting.
 Surprise, surprise, he wasn’t in tears.
 Maybe college was good for him.
-I went over and talked with Tom Petty, my old partner in crime at Lynyrd Skynyrd.
+I went over and talked with Tom Petty, my old partner in crime at Skynyrd.

 “This the old Mud Crutch band?”